mdlayher/corerad/website/content/intro.md

 [Stateless Address Autoconfiguration
 (SLAAC)](https://en.wikipedia.org/wiki/IPv6#Stateless_address_autoconfiguration_(SLAAC)).

+This guide will assumes a Linux-based router with the following configuration:

+- a LAN-facing network interface named `eth0`
-To start, we assume you have a Linux-based router which has IPv6 addresses from one or more `/64` subnets already configured on a LAN-facing interface `eth0`, via static assignment, DHCPv6 prefix delegation, or another mechanism:
+- IPv6 addresses from one or more `/64` subnets configured on `eth0`, via static assignment, DHCPv6 prefix delegation, or another mechanism
+- IPv6 forwarding enabled for `eth0`

 ```text
 $ ip -6 addr show dev eth0